MariolaH/my-pseudocode/pseudocode.md

 - This recipe was curated by a local Chef.

-- This dish features spicy and umami notes.
+- This dish features spicy notes.

 - It can be prepared with any type of protein but the chef recommends shrimp.